shutech2001/first-crossing-no-rescue-bounds/README.md

-# Experiments for "Boundary Reduction and Inference for No-Rescue Effects under Deterministic Rescue"
+# Experiments for "First-Crossing Reduction and Inference for No-Rescue Effects under Deterministic Rescue"

-Reproducible code for the numerical experiments in "Boundary Reduction and Inference for No-Rescue Effects under Deterministic Rescue".
+Reproducible code for the numerical experiments in "First-Crossing Reduction and Inference for No-Rescue Effects under Deterministic Rescue".
 The simulations use seed 42 by default.

 ## Reproducing the Experiments